 Irrespective of this large variety of uses, the per capita consumption of food colourants in products for human consumption (including medicinal products) is low, amounting to under 2 grams per annum in Germany.

-In the European Union the use of food colourants (restriction to certain foodstuffs, maximum quantities) and cosmetic colourants as well as the purity requirements to both types of products are regulated in several EC directives and regulations.
+In the European Union the use of food colourants (restriction to certain foodstuffs, maximum quantities) and cosmetic colourants as well as the purity requirements to both types of products is regulated in several EC directives and regulations.
 There are applications not only for soluble food colourants but also for insoluble aluminum lakes and pigments.

 Many German manufacturers of food colourants and cosmetic colourants are members of our association.